Niny97/Evidenca-delovnega-casa/README.md

 ## Development server

-Run `ng serve` for a dev server.
+From project folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build --base-href .` to build the project.
+From project folder, run `ng build --base-href .` to build the project.
 Move to the output location (`dist\zaposleni`).
 There you can run a python server to run the app (`python -m http.server 8000`).